alvr-org/PhoneVR/README.md

   - Check if `Android System Battery saver` or similar applications are killing the app when in background.
 Usually can be found is `Android Setting` -> `Application Manager` or `Application Settings` according to your Android device flavour/OEM.

 * Lag while using VR App on mobile
+  - Make sure you are not using debug variant of APK(unless you really want to).
   - All relevant component's FPS are displayed on Mobile device when `Settings -> Debug` is checked.
 You can find out what the bottleneck component in the whole chain from VRApplication on windows to GoogleVR SDK renderer on Android is and resolve it.

+* Incase above mentioned things have not been helpful to you, then you might want to **Install Debug variant of APK** from `[PhoneVR.zip]/android/arm7/debug` which can help you/us to get more detailed logs.

   FPS Nomenclature (in order from VRAppFrameCreation to MobileFrameDisplay:
   * `C |` - CPU (Windows) Components